Vaishnavi6825/Module-5/Ex.No:5D Multi-level Inheritance.md

 2.Inside the PersonDetails class, define the __init__ method (constructor) with three parameters: name, age, and person_id.
 Inside the __init__ method, call the __init__ method of the Person class using super() to initialize name and age.
 Assign person_id to self.person_id.
-Define the DisplayDetails class that inherits from the PersonDetails class:
+Define the DisplayDetails class that inherits from the Person Details class:

 3.Inside the DisplayDetails class, define the __init__ method (constructor) with three parameters: name, age, and person_id.
 Inside the __init__ method, call the __init__ method of the PersonDetails class using super() to initialize name, age, and person_id.